Academic year 2023/2024

 - Markov property, strong Markov property (examples and counter-examples), First Passage Times; Maximum and first passage time distribution;

-- Brownian Motion (Einstein Wiener process and Langeven-Ornstein-Uhlenbeck process); Stationary independent increments vs Gaussian property.
+- Brownian Motion (Einstein Wiener process and Langevin-Ornstein-Uhlenbeck process); Stationary independent increments vs Gaussian property.
 Lévy processes.

 - Existence/construction of BM: Kolmogorov's consistency theorem; Kolmogorov's continuity theorem.
 Five "golden" BMs.
 Law of large numbers for BM.

-- Historical remarks on Pacioli and Cardano.
-The law of iterated logarithm for BM.
+- The law of iterated logarithm for BM.

 - BM is nowhere differentiable.
 BM is of infinite variation.
 Quadratic variation of BM is finite.